Vol. 3, Letter from Northern Ireland: Blurred lines of violence, loyalty, and love

 Soon, their inner rhythm takes hold.
 A man drops to the ground.
 He shudders and writhes, upending the bamboo floorboards, scattering his leaf whisk so violently it turns into confetti.
 Other men embrace him as if to absorb his energy, or perhaps to steady him; they anoint him with their bouquets.
 Then, he stops still; the exposed soles of his feet, turned up, look strangely vulnerable.

-Soon to be liberated from the paywall.
+Read more of my dispatch from Kelantan, Malaysia: “This Land Is Our Land” in the Virginia Quarterly Review’s Summer 2019 issue.
+It’ll soon be liberated from the paywall.
 Get in touch if you’d like a discounted annual VQR subscription: USD$25 for 4 issues—I have a code for you!

 Last year: A scarecrow in Kampung Nyegol, an indigenous village in Ulu Bengoh, a little way out of Kuching, Sarawak.
 Is it a cheeky jab at the strained bonds between peninsular Malaysia and the Bornean territories, which have been angling for more autonomy from their compatriots across the South China Sea?
 I liked to think so, and giggled when we walked past.
 But Jerome Simo, a young Bidayuh who was showing us around his village, strode past it without the slightest hint of a smirk, so…